Understanding Autism

 It can be useful to find out about autism because it can help you to:

 Some autistic people will need support, some autistic people will not.
-The support needed is also likely to change, as the person changes.
+The support needed is also likely to change over time.